Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 Tool #10: Zencastr – Affordable Long Distance Recording Software With HD Video

-Does your podcast feature call-in guests or a co-host who lives halfway around the world?
+Does your podcast software feature call-in guests or a co-host who lives halfway around the world?

-If so, software like Zencastr can make remotely recording your podcast so much easier.
+If so, a podcasting tool like Zencastr can make remotely recording your podcast so much easier.

-Similar to SquadCast, the web-based tool comes with multitrack recording and records each side of the conversation separately.
-At the end of the episode, the files are stored locally and in the cloud.
+Similar to SquadCast, the web-based podcast tool comes with multitrack recording and records each side of the conversation separately.
+At the end of the episode, the podcast software stores the files locally and in the cloud.
 Zencastr then syncs them together to produce a high-quality recording.

 Pros of Zencastr